Nick Easton: Early life

-Easton played football at Hibriten High School in Lenoir, North Carolina, where he earned All-State honors, served as team captain his senior year and was twice named All-Conference and All-County.
-As a senior, he started as a center on the first undefeated regular season team in school history.
-Easton was also a four-year member of the American Field Service Club and a letterman in track & field.
-Easton was a conference and county champion in discus, placing fourth in the regional championships with a throw of 41.15 meters (135 ft) as a senior.
+Easton was a letterman in football and track and field at Hibriten High School in Lenoir, North Carolina.
+In football, he earned All-State honors, was twice named All-Conference and All-County, and served as team captain his senior year.
+As a senior, he started at center on the first undefeated regular season football team in school history.
+In track, he was a conference and county champion in the discus throw, placing fourth at the regional championships and qualifying for the state meet.
+Easton was also a four-year member of the American Field Service Club.
+In 2024, Easton was inducted into the Hibriten Athletic Hall of Fame.

 College career

 Easton attended Harvard University, where he played for the Harvard Crimson football team from 2010 to 2014.
-He did not play in any game as a true freshman in 2010.
-He played in 24 career games for Harvard and was a first-team All-Ivy League, BSN All-American, third-team Football Championship Subdivision (FCS) All-American and first-team FCS North All-American selection after starting all 10 contests as a senior in 2014.
+He played in 24 career games for Harvard.
+As a senior in 2014, he was a first-team All-Ivy League, BSN All-American, third-team Football Championship Subdivision (FCS) All-American and first-team FCS North All-American selection after starting all 10 contests.
+Also in 2014, Easton was part of a Crimson offensive line unit that protected quarterback Scott Hosch, allowing him to set career highs in attempts, completions, passing yards and touchdowns en route to a perfect 10–0 season.
+He helped pave the way for running back Paul Stanton to rush for a career-high 990 yards on 147 attempts and 11 touchdowns.